au706600/Resume-Analyzer/README.md

 ├── README.md
 ├── Resume-Analyzer-Server.js # Node.js server
 ├── Resume-Analyzer.js # Consists of two functions: 1) Function for reading pdf as databuffer and returns it as a Base64-encoded string, 2) Extract text from pdf.
-├── ai-bot-analyzer.js # AI prompt for analyzing resume and provide feedback.
-It returns a map, where each entry consists of title and the corresponding contents.
+├── ai-bot-analyzer.js # AI prompt for analyzing resume and provide feedback, divided into "Strengths", "Areas for Improvement", and "Final Notes".
+The function returns an object, where each key is a section title, for example "Strengths", and the value is an array of bullet-point suggestions.
 ├── package-lock.json
 └── package.json
 ```